leogm99/networkx-ooc/README.rst

     # Build and install networkx from source
     pip install -e .

-3. To run the tests, you need to run the following command:
+3. To run the tests, you can run the following command:

 .. code:: bash